MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 > [!NOTE]
 > File-level indicators are not available for C# and Visual Basic files.

 To get more details about a change, right-click that item.
-Depending on whether you are using TFVC or Git, there are options to compare the versions of the file, view details and track the changeset, get the selected version of the file, and email the author of that change.
+Depending on whether you're using TFVC or Git, there are options to compare the versions of the file, view details and track the changeset, get the selected version of the file, and email the author of that change.
 Some of these details appear in **Team Explorer** in Visual Studio 2019 [version 16.7](/visualstudio/releases/2019/release-notes-v16.7#whats-new-in-visual-studio-2019-version-167/) and earlier.
-In Visual Studio 2019 [version 16.8](/visualstudio/releases/2019/release-notes-v16.8#whats-new-in-visual-studio-2019-version-168/) and later, these details will appear in **Git Changes**.
+In Visual Studio 2019 [version 16.8](/visualstudio/releases/2019/release-notes-v16.8#whats-new-in-visual-studio-2019-version-168/) and later, these details appear in **Git Changes**.

-You can also see who changed your code over time.
-This can help you find patterns in your team's changes and assess their impact.
+You can also see who changed your code over time, which can help you find patterns in your team's changes and assess their impact.

 ![CodeLens: See code changes history as a graph](../ide/media/codelens.png)

 ### Find changes in your current branch

-Your team may have multiple branches, for example a main branch and a child development branch, to reduce the risk of breaking stable code.
+Your team might have multiple branches, for example a main branch and a child development branch, to reduce the risk of breaking stable code.

 ![CodeLens: Find changes in your current branch](../ide/media/codelensfirstbranchconceptual.png)